Homeownership FAQs

 “PERSONS WITH DISABILITIES” include those who have long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others.

-Our townhomes do include a basement, assuming the location, the type of home and if building codes permit a basement.
+Most townhomes built by Habitat have a basement, this would be confirmed once a build is released.
 Habitat’s stacked townhomes and accessible units do not always include a basement.

 Additions to the house can be built by the homeowner, but only with the permission of Habitat Greater Ottawa and with the necessary approvals and City of Ottawa building permits, and only once title has been transferred to the homeowner.
-Construction must be completed by a qualified contractor.
+Condo developments would also require approval from the Condo Board.

 This depends on the timing of the bankruptcy and when the applicant submitted their application with Habitat Greater Ottawa.
 Each condition will be assessed fairly and the circumstance for bankruptcy will be reviewed, however more recent bankruptcy will require additional investigation.